katarzynakawala/katarzynakawala/README.md

 😄 My Pronouns: she/ they

-🌱 I’m currently preparing myself for AWS certification
+🌱 I’m currently preparing myself for AWS certification (AWS Solution Architect)

 :sunny: When I don't code I take a lot of photos and cook vegan dishes